For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Arrests of undocumented immigrants in non-sanctuary cities

-To do this, the law enforcement agency notifies ICE that they have an undocumented suspect in custody and request a detainer.
+To do this, local law enforcement notifies ICE that they have an undocumented suspect in custody and request a detainer.
 If the detainer request is approved, the person will stay in jail.

 There are some limits to detainers.
 State or local laws may limit how long a person can be in custody.
-In this case, the police will hold the suspect for the maximum time, and if ICE fails to arrive, the person will be released.
+In this case, the police will hold the suspect for the maximum time, and if the federal authorities fail to arrive before it expires, the person will be released.

 Arrests of undocumented immigrants in sanctuary cities

-In these cities, undocumented immigrants are held as long as any other suspect.
-Law enforcement won’t usually contact ICE to tell them about an undocumented immigrant in custody.
+In sanctuary jurisdictions, undocumented immigrants are held as long as any other suspect.
+Local law enforcement won’t usually contact federal immigration authorities to tell them about an undocumented immigrant in custody.

 How sanctuary city policies benefit law enforcement

-During debates about this type of cities in the U.S., the benefits of sanctuary status for law enforcement usually fall through the cracks.
+During debates about sanctuary policy, the benefits of sanctuary status for law enforcement usually fall through the cracks.
 Although cities adopt sanctuary status to show they’re welcoming to immigrants, goodwill usually isn’t the primary reason for the move.

 Law enforcement is most effective when the local community cooperates.
 Police can’t investigate crimes if witnesses don’t talk to them, and they can’t stop crimes in progress if no one reports them.